RocketChat/docs-old/developer-guides/quick-start/README.md

 `npm i npm@latest -g`

-Add 'n' so you can easily swap node versions:
+You can also install '__n__' so that, you can easily swap node versions:
+ `npm install -g n`

-n 8.11.4 (use one similar to the official builds)
+we recommend switching to n 8.11.4 (similar to the official builds).

 Once the above pre-requisites are installed open a terminal as a standard user and run the following:

-- `git clone https://github.com/RocketChat/Rocket.Chat.git` (if you wish to clone your own fork, replace "/RocketChat/" with /YOUR REPOSITORY NAME HERE/)
+- `git clone https://github.com/RocketChat/Rocket.Chat.git` (if you wish to clone your own fork, replace with your repo link which may look like __*https://github.com/your-user-name/Rocket.Chat.git*__)

-- `cd Rocket.Chat` (or the name of your repository)
+- `cd Rocket.Chat` (or as per the name of your cloned repository).

 You may need to do the following to avoid module errors: